mhusselbee/aws-connect-sample/README.md

 - No CDK Support for Connect?
 Configuration was done manually.
 - I'm sure there was a better way to package and deploy the lambdas.
 In a production environment, it would be hooked up to CI with tests.
 - Went down a rabbit hole filled with red herrings related to IAM.
 Took me a **while** to find the documentation to add the lambdas to the Connect instance manually.
 - Data Access pattern is not as graceful as I would like.
 Better granularity for permissions and operations.
 Create some type defs to act as a schema.
+- Write everything down.
+Even the stuff that doesn't seem worthwhile //TODOs.